Blacksad

 Somewhere Within the Shadows

-As Blacksad returns home, two contact killers consisting in a monitor lizard named Fiston and a rat attempt to kill him.
-Blacksad shoots the rat, interrogates the dying goanna and finally uncovers the culprit of the whole affair: Ivo Statoc, a cane toad businessman who considers himself above any law.
-Statoc himself shot the actress because of her infidelity.
-After brutally infiltrating the office suite at the top of his skyscraper, Blacksad confronts the completely calm and cold-blooded Statoc – who first offers him a job, and then a bribe.
-Blacksad rejects both offers as a matter of principle and shoots Statoc in the head.
+As Blacksad returns home, two contract killers – a monitor lizard named Fiston and a rat – attempt to kill him.
+Blacksad kills the rat, and the dying goanna reveals the culprit of the whole affair: businessman Ivo Statoc, who murdered the actress because of her infidelity.
+He confronts Statoc who offers him a job, and then a bribe.
+Blacksad rejects both offers and kills him.
 The police arrange it so it appears to be a suicide.

 Arctic Nation

-Blacksad is hired by schoolteacher Miss Grey to investigate the disappearance of a young girl, Kaylie, in a racially divided 1950s suburb known as The Line.
-Suspicion initially falls on Arctic Nation, a white supremacist organization led by Huk the Arctic fox, who has ties to Police Chief Karup the polar bear.
-During the investigation, Blacksad partners with a journalist named Weekly and encounters both Arctic Nation and a militant black power organisation, the Black Claws, amid escalating racial tensions.
+Blacksad is hired by schoolteacher Miss Grey to investigate the disappearance of a young girl, Kaylie, in a racially divided suburb known as The Line.
+Suspicion initially falls on Arctic Nation, a white supremacist organization led by Huk, who has ties to Police Chief Karup.
+During the investigation, Blacksad partners with a journalist named Weekly and encounters both Arctic Nation and a militant black power group, the Black Claws, amid escalating racial tensions.

 Kaylie’s mother, Dinah, is later found murdered, deepening suspicion around Karup and his associates.
 Blacksad eventually discovers that Kaylie and Weekly have been held captive at an Arctic Nation gathering.
 Following a violent confrontation, Kaylie is rescued.

-It is ultimately revealed that the kidnapping was orchestrated by Jezabel, Karup’s wife and Dinah’s twin sister, as part of a revenge scheme against Karup, their father, for abandoning their black mother years earlier.
+It is ultimately revealed that the kidnapping was orchestrated by Jezabel, Karup’s wife and Dinah’s twin sister, as part of a revenge scheme against Karup for abandoning their mother years earlier.
 The story concludes on an ambiguous note regarding Kaylie’s future.

 Red Soul

-During the Red Scare, Blacksad reconnects with his former teacher, nuclear physicist Otto Liebber, at a public lecture hosted by Dalmatian philanthropist Samuel Gotfield.
+During the Red Scare, Blacksad is hired as a bodyguard for Hewitt Mandeline and later reconnects with his former teacher, nuclear physicist Otto Liebber, at a public lecture hosted by philanthropist Samuel Gotfield.
+Gotfield invites several intellectuals, including Otto, to his mansion.
 Soon after, Otto becomes the target of an assassination attempt, and one of his associates is killed by a hired assassin.

 Blacksad is later framed for Litvak’s death and interrogated by Senator Gallo.
 He uncovers evidence that Gotfield betrayed Alma to gain political favor and secure a place in a government nuclear shelter program.
 Using this evidence, Blacksad forces the authorities to drop the charges against him.
 Otto’s death is staged to allow him to leave the country.